THE .22-250 FOR VARMINT AND COYOTE HUNTING

 With the widespread use of the 5.56x45mm and the .223 Remington (especially in the form of an AR-15) in a field use capacity for hunting of small and medium game, the other rifles and cartridges you would normally go for are increasingly becoming a thing of the past.
 But there is a valid argument to not pass up on the .22-250 Remington cartridge for game between 15 lbs. and about 175 lbs.

-The cartridge is capable of taking out game much larger than 175 lbs. but the sweet spot is in the long range dispatching of game this size or smaller.
-In some states the minimum caliber requirements preclude the .22-250 from being used for big game, so check your state and local regulations before you hunt this type of game with it.
+The cartridge is capable of taking out game much larger than 175 lbs. but the sweet spot for this caliber is in the long range dispatching of small game like coyotes and varmints.

 The .22-250 is also in a way, partly responsible for the very round that threatens its existence now: the .223 Remington round.
 The .22-250 factored heavily in the evolution of the .223 Remington and the military “equivalent” the 5.56x45mm’s development as a primary rifle cartridge for the armed forces.